 Wild Wonders Wildlife Park is open daily from 10:00 a.m. – 5:00 p.m. for self-guided tours.
 View our Day Visitor’s page for additional information.

-The Wild Wonders Wildlife Park was born from our mission to help injured and orphaned wildlife and to educate the public to become better stewards of our natural world.
-The Park provides a permanent home for birds and mammals that cannot be returned to the wild due to an injury or being too tame.
+The Wild Wonders Wildlife Park was born from Howell Nature Center’s mission to help injured and orphaned wildlife and to educate the public to become better stewards of our natural world.
+The park provides a permanent home for birds and mammals who, due to permanent injury or imprinting on humans, cannot be released to their natural habitat.

-All of the birds and mammals who call the Wild Wonders Wildlife Park home serve as educational ambassadors to the Park’s 20,000 visitors each year.
-In addition, many of the Park’s wildlife residents go on more than 200 off-site, live birds of prey and mammal programs presented by the Howell Conference & Nature Center each year throughout Michigan.
+All of the creatures who call the Wild Wonders Wildlife Park “home” serve as educational ambassadors to the Park’s 20,000 visitors each year.
+Also, many of the Park’s wildlife residents go on more than 200 off-site, live birds of prey and mammal programs presented by the Howell Nature Center each year throughout Michigan.
 And “Woody,” Michigan’s official Groundhog Day groundhog, is also a resident!

-Throughout the half-mile path that winds through the Wild Wonders Wildlife Park, fox, porcupine, coyotes, groundhogs, opossums, owls, hawks, falcons, and more enjoy habitats specifically designed to mimic each animal’s natural environment.
-For example, the barn owl habitat is actually a barn made from real barn wood.
+Throughout the half-mile path that winds through the Wild Wonders Wildlife Park, visitors find native Michigan wildlife like fox, porcupine, coyotes, groundhogs, opossums, owls, hawks, falcons, and more in habitats specifically designed to mimic each animal’s natural environment.
+Newly-designed interpretive signs enrich self-guided as well as naturalist-guided tours.